davidgoy/reflect/README.md

 `example.com/reflect-settings/addons/reflect-form-mailer`

-> **Tips:** You can use Chris Youderian's drag-and-drop <a href="https://bootstrapformbuilder.com/" target="_blank">Bootstrap Form Builder</a> which allows you to visually put together a Bootstrap form and then generate the corresponding HTML code.
+> **Tips:** You can use Chris Youderian's drag-and-drop [Bootstrap Form Builder](https://bootstrapformbuilder.com/) which allows you to visually put together a Bootstrap form and then generate the corresponding HTML code.
 You can then simply chuck the HTML code into your WordPress page or post.

 <br>